JaCaLla/obnk/README.md

 # External libreries

-No external library has been used, based on my experience on legacy projects and yearly iOS new updates, I prefer as much as I can not depend on them.
-Beacuse, even when they are very usefull today it could be a stone in the app bag in a few years (e.g. Mantle, Material, Argo, ...).
-If the use of a library can be bypassed by implementing an extension, the extension would be my first choice. _That means that I do not use external libraries?
-NO.
+No external library has been used, based on my experience on legacy projects and yearly iOS new updates.
+I prefer, as much as I can, not depend on them.
+Beacuse, even when they are very usefull today, they could be a stone in the app bag in a few years (e.g. Mantle, Material, Argo, ...).
+If the use of a library can be bypassed by implementing an extension, the extension would be my first choice.

+_That means that I do not use external libraries?
+NO._

 There are times that you can not avoid them, for instance, if you want to implement a calentar month view.
 It has no sense to implement that, you could yous a library such as JTAppleCalendar.

-There are also others with a lot of years of maintenance and with a high reputation, such as Realm or Firebase among others, that are very usefulls, and would not dude in included them when the project requires.
+There are also others, with a lot of years of maintenance and with a high reputation, such as Realm or Firebase among others, that are very usefulls, and I would not dude in included them when the project requires.

 # Quality